• Skip to primary navigation

 The difference in Temperature

-In different kinds of refrigerants, there is a difference in the temperature.
+In different kinds of refrigerants, there is a difference in temperature.
 The temperature difference varies from one kind to another king of refrigerants.
 When there is a higher temperature in the refrigeration box the coil temperature of R134a is usually lower.

 If the temperature in the refrigeration box ranges between 45 to 60 degrees Fahrenheit then the temperature that the coil has will be between 10 and 20 degrees Fahrenheit.